 Jenn: La Casse.

 Douglas: La Casse, thank you.
 They played.
 We had Bar Harbor Catering.
 We had a nice soup out of Bar Harbor Community Farm vegetables.
-We had Old Dog Bakery, … He made a lovely bread.
-He was there cutting it … So it was just this fun, low key thing, and it was a thank you to everybody, and they had a cider press going and what not.
+We had Old Dog Bakery.
+It was just this fun, low key thing, a thank you to everybody, and they had a cider press going and what not.
 Mostly outside, but they had the barn all opened up.
 It’s a nice space. ….
-[The] kiosks that go on our preserves get built in here.
-We store them until they go to various places. … If somebody needs one down in Lubec, this is where we built it and they’ll come pick it up.
+The kiosks that go on our preserves get built in here.
+We store them until they go to various places. … If somebody needs one down in Lubec, this is where we build it and they’ll come pick it up.
 We build them in here as summer projects.

 All these registration boxes are being built to replace broken ones.
 We have a stash of these always ready to go.
 Kind of a pain to make those.
 This is kiosk posts that have already been cut and routed, ready to go, … they go to those roofs that are piled up over there.
 This is actually a new [sign] template.
-This is what we’re switching to, … this new, routed blue with a logo on the side.
-So we’ll start seeing more of these around.
+This is what we’re switching to, this new, routed blue with a logo on the side.

 Jenn: That’s pretty, I like the blue.

 Douglas: Yeah, it’s nice.
-Harriman Point’s a nice preserve just on the far side of Blue Hill Bay. … We have a little shop space [in here]. … This is heated.
-Everything else gets cold for the winter, but we shut the doors in here, and that way if you need to do a little bit of work, or if somebody needs to paint a sign or file a chainsaw you can come in here and be warm enough to do that. …
+Harriman Point’s a preserve just on the far side of Blue Hill Bay. … We have a little shop space [in here].
+This is heated.
+Everything else gets cold for the winter, but we shut the doors in here, and that way if you need to do a little bit of work, like paint a sign or file a chainsaw you can come in here and be warm enough.

 Jenn: What’s the Furieuse Battery?